edisyst/lara-vue-vuetify-1/README.md

-# Synchronization

-Synchronization is one of the biggest features of StackEdit.
-It enables you to synchronize any file in your workspace with other files stored in your **Google Drive**, your **Dropbox** and your **GitHub** accounts.
-This allows you to keep writing on other devices, collaborate with people you share the file with, integrate easily into your workflow...
-The synchronization mechanism takes place every minute in the background, downloading, merging, and uploading file modifications.

-There are two types of synchronization and they can complement each other:

 - The workspace synchronization will sync all your files, folders and settings automatically.
 This will allow you to fetch your workspace on any other device.
   > To start syncing your workspace, just sign in with Google in the menu.